 - ACE in China Alum ’17, Max St. George formerly of Duke Men’s Swimming and Diving, receives a Fulbright ETA grant to Malaysia.

 - Given the virtual environment for the fall 2020 academic year, the re-vamped ACE Ambassador program launches to provide a greater sense of community between Duke and Stanford ACE Ambassadors and students are organized in community-driven squad teams.

 - Six ACE Ambassadors took part in two virtual service program prototypes during the winter focused on working with partners in South Africa and Vietnam.
 The Ambassadors paved the way for the development of Summer 2022 ACE in Place programs.

-- ACE offered five virtual service programs focused on supporting community-based organizations located in Peru, South Africa, Thailand, and Vietnam for 30 Duke and Stanford student-athletes representing 18 different sports teams.
+- ACE offers five virtual service programs focused on supporting community-based organizations located in Peru, South Africa, Thailand, and Vietnam for 30 Duke and Stanford student-athletes representing 18 different sports teams.
 Virtual programs allowed ACE the opportunity to continue to offer impactful summer service experiences for Duke and Stanford student-athletes in the midst of the global COVID-19 pandemic.
 Over the course of five programs, ACE student-athletes contributed over 1,440 hours of service.